kksgandhi/personal_site/Game Design Research-Lankoski.md

 talks a bit about [[speculative design]]

-The conclusion of chapter 5 is an excellent, excellent summary of what an RtD researcher needs to do.
+The conclusion of chapter 5 is an excellent, excellent summary of [[what an RTD researcher needs to do]].

 Chapter 6 talks about a game [[JEU SERAI]], a game built to replace psychological profiling exams.